aspose-email/Aspose.Email-API-Reference-Tutorials/email/english/java/email-conversion-rendering/convert-eml-to-msg-aspose-email-java/_index.md

 - convert eml to msg java
 schemas:
 - type: TechArticle
-  headline: How to Use Aspose.Email for Java to Convert EML to MSG
+  headline: Convert EML to MSG with Aspose.Email for Java – Step‑by‑Step Guide
   description: Learn how to use Aspose.Email for Java to convert EML to MSG, including
     batch conversion of multiple EML files, setup, Maven integration, licensing, and troubleshooting.
   dateModified: '2026-06-18'
   author: Aspose
 - type: HowTo
-  name: How to Use Aspose.Email for Java to Convert EML to MSG
+  name: Convert EML to MSG with Aspose.Email for Java – Step‑by‑Step Guide
   description: Learn how to use Aspose.Email for Java to convert EML to MSG, including
     batch conversion of multiple EML files, setup, Maven integration, licensing, and troubleshooting.